Paige Penrod, '10

 1) What are you doing now?

-2) How do issues of ethics and values enter into your professional role?
+2) How did issues of ethics and values enter into your time as a med student?

 There are so many ways I could answer this question as the medical field is ripe with issues of ethics and values.
 Since I am still a medical student, I will focus on medical training.
 During our third and fourth years of medical school, we are part of the care teams for patients in both inpatient and outpatient settings.
 While our role is primarily to learn, we still have the opportunity to impact patient care.
 As we are relatively inexperienced and sometimes performing procedures for the first time, we rely on our supervising physicians to ensure that patients are appropriately treated.
 It is a big adjustment to go from the classroom to the hospital floor, and learning the right thing to do both medically and ethically is a big challenge.
 As we continue to become more and more proficient in terms of the proper diagnosis and treatment of patients, taking the time to also reflect on what we've learned in terms of values and ethics is important as future physicians.